 What you need to know before hopping in a taxi in Jordan

 Traditional yellow taxis are available in cities but aren't as common in remote areas.
 If you opt for a taxi, be sure to agree on the destination before you set off and ask the driver to turn the meter on right away.
 Drivers are required by law to do so – if they refuse, you can get out.
 Keep cash in small denominations to hand, since Jordan is still largely cash-based and taxi drivers may not accept or be able to give change for bills larger than JD5.

 While there are plenty of friendly drivers, some travelers have encountered harassment and overcharging when hailing taxis, so it may be worth paying a bit more for a ride-sharing service.

-Whether you choose a traditional taxi or a ride-share service, be aware of social expectations: if the driver is male, male riders are expected to sit in the front and females in the back.
-There are some female ride-share drivers in Jordan, so if one picks you up, the expectation is reversed: female riders can sit in front, but male riders should sit in the back.
+Whether you choose a traditional taxi or a ride-share service, be aware of social expectations: if the driver is male, male passengers are expected to sit in the front and females in the back.
+There are some female ride-share drivers in Jordan, so if one picks you up, the expectation is reversed: female riders can sit in the front, but male riders should sit in the back.

 Take the bus for the adventure, not the convenience

-There are also inter-city minibuses, though you’ll need some patience and Arabic-language skills if you want to take one.
+There are also inter-city minibuses, though you’ll need some patience and Arabic language skills if you want to take one.
 They tend to depart only when full, which can mean waiting for an undetermined amount of time.
 Plus, you’ll need to ask around for departure and destination locations.